Skip to content Personal Investing

 Is a money market fund a good investment?

-While money market fund yields are rising as they benefit from the Federal Reserve raising interest rates, money market fund investments aren’t ideal for long-term investing, as the returns tend to be much lower than stocks and bonds.
-The stability is what makes them appealing for the short term, but over time, the returns have not even kept pace with inflation.
+While money market fund yields rose to higher levels beginning in 2022, money market fund investments aren’t ideal for long-term investing, as the returns tend to be much lower than stocks and bonds.
+The stability is what makes them appealing for the short term, but over time, the returns have not even kept pace with inflation

 “Bloomberg®” and Bloomberg Indices are service marks of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited (“BISL”), the administrator of the index (collectively, “Bloomberg”) and have been licensed for use for certain purposes by T. Rowe Price.
 Bloomberg is not affiliated with T. Rowe Price, and Bloomberg does not approve, endorse, review, or recommend this product.
 Bloomberg does not guarantee the timeliness, accurateness, or completeness of any data or information relating to this product.